tigeorgia/asset-declaration-scraper/README.md

 - `<pdf folder>` is the full path where the PDF files that will be read are.
 - `<xml folder>` is the full path where the generated XML files will be written in.

-5) This last step will run a Java program that uses the Saxon library, in order to convert XML files into CSV files, based on XQuery manipulation.
+5) This step will run a Java program that uses the Saxon library, in order to convert XML files into CSV files, based on XQuery manipulation.

-`./scripts/xmltocsv.sh <xml folder> <output folder> <environment>`
+`./scripts/xmltocsv.sh <xml folder> <output folder> <environment> "main"`

 where:

 - `<xml folder>` is the full path where the XML files that will be read are.
 - `<output folder>` is the full path where the generated CSV and XML files will be written in.
 - `<environment>` can either be 'dev' or 'prod', and defines the environment your scripts are running on.

+6) This step will run this Java program again, but this time it will create CSV and XML documents related to joined information between people's name and declaration ids.

+`./scripts/createJoinTables.sh <xml folder> <output folder> <environment> "join"`

+where:

+- `<xml folder>` is the full path where the XML files that will be read are.
+- `<output folder>` is the full path where the generated CSV and XML files will be written in.
+- `<environment>` can either be 'dev' or 'prod', and defines the environment your scripts are running on.
+- `<action>` can either be 'main' or 'join'.
+Running the script with action=main will result in creating the CSV and XML related to the declaration questions.
+Running it with action=join will create the documents based on the join between people's names and the declaration ids.